zlib-ng/minizip-ng/README.md

 + Archives are required to have a central directory.
 + Central directory header values should be correct and it is necessary for the compressed size to be accurate for AES encryption.
 + Central directory encryption is not supported due to licensing restrictions mentioned by PKWARE in their zip appnote.
++ Central directory is the only data stored on the last disk of a split-disk archive and doesn't follow disk size restrictions.